Skip to main content

 Introduction

-Our propane engines are 90% cleaner than current federal emissions standards, making them eligible for many funding opportunities that require even the most stringent emissions standards.
+Our propane engines are 90% cleaner in nitrogen oxides than current federal emissions regulations, making them eligible for many funding opportunities that require even the most stringent emissions standards.
 ROUSH CleanTech’s vehicles:

-• Exceed expectations: Using the Ford 7.3L V8 engine, our propane fuel system is certified to the ultra-low nitrogen oxide level of 0.02 g/bhp-hr.
+• Exceed expectations: Using the Ford 7.3L V8 engine, our propane fuel system is certified to the ultra-low nitrogen oxide level of 20 mg/hp-hr.

 • Meet the strictest of standards: The Environmental Protection Agency and the California Air Resources Board have certified ROUSH CleanTech’s propane fuel systems.